mriyas/LifeCycleOfAndroidComponenets/README.md

 - Pausing the admob ads

->Generally,you should not use ```onPause()``` to store user changes (such as personal information entered into a form) to permanent storage.
+>**NOTE:** Generally,you should not use ``onPause()`` to store user changes (such as personal information entered into a form) to permanent storage.
 The only time you should persist user changes to permanent storage within onPause() is when you're certain users expect the changes to be auto-saved (such as when drafting an email).
 However, you should avoid performing CPU-intensive work during onPause(), such as writing to a database, because it can slow the visible transition to the next activity (you should instead perform heavy-load shutdown operations during onStop()).

+### onStop()
+When your activity is no longer visible to the user, it has entered the Stopped state, and the system invokes the ``onStop()`` callback.
+This may occur, for example, when a newly launched activity covers the entire screen.
+The system may also call `onStop()` when the activity has finished running, and is about to be terminated.

+#### onRestart()
+The `onRestart()` is called only if `onStop()` has been called before

+There are a few of key scenarios in which your activity is stopped and restarted:

+- The user opens the Recent Apps window and switches from your app to another app.
+The activity in your app that's currently in the foreground is stopped.
+If the user returns to your app from the Home screen launcher icon or the Recent Apps window, the activity restarts.
+- The user performs an action in your app that starts a new activity.
+The current activity is stopped when the second activity is created.
+If the user then presses the Back button, the first activity is restarted.
+- The user receives a phone call while using your app on his or her phone.